imagekit-developer/imagekit-php/README.md

 This API will get all the details and attributes of the current version of the asset.

-Refer to the [get file details API](https://docs.imagekit.io/api-reference/media-api/get-file-details) for a better understanding of the **Request & Response Structure**.
+Refer to the [get file details API](https://docs.imagekit.io/api-reference/media-api/get-file-details) for a better understanding of the **request & response structure**.

 #### Example
 ```php